MMO: Meta Multi-Objectivization for Software Configuration Tuning: Results

 \subsubsection{Findings}

-As can be seen from Figure~\ref{fig:resource}, despite a very small number of cases where the MMO uses more resources to reach the performance level as achieved by the best single-objective counterpart, most commonly it uses less number of measurements than, or at least identical to, the baseline to find the same or better results, e.g., it obtains a speedup up to $2.09 \times$.
+As can be seen from Figure~\ref{fig:resource}, despite a very small number of cases where the MMO uses more resources to reach the performance level achieved by the best single-objective counterpart, most commonly it uses less number of measurements than, or at least identical to, the baseline to find the same or better results, e.g., it obtains a speedup up to $2.09 \times$.
 In particular, the MMO achieves 17 cases of $s > 1$; 3 cases of $s = 1$; and 2 cases of $0 < s < 1$.
-Remarkably, there is no case where it fails to reach the performance level when the budget runs out (the divided bars, denoted as $s < 0$).
-This indicates that the MMO overcomes local optima better and more efficiently --- a key attraction to software configuration tuning due to its expensive measurements.
+Remarkably, there is no case where it fails to reach the performance level (the divided bars, denoted as $s < 0$).
+This indicates that the MMO overcomes local optima better and more efficiently---a key attraction to software configuration tuning due to its expensive measurements.
 The MMO-FSE$_{best}$ does show competitive results with respect to MMO: it has 13 cases of $s > 1$ and 4 cases of $s = 1$, but there are 5 cases of $s < 0$ due to the issues discussed in Section~\ref{sec:why-new}, which could be undesirable on certain domains.
+Again, the above is due to MMO covering the key properties of software configuration tuning (Section~\ref{sec:method}) while making it much less sensitive to the weight parameter.

 In contrast, the PMO exhibits the worst resource efficiency in terms of the speedup over $SO_{best}$, as it has 3 cases of $s > 1$, together with 3 cases of $s = 1$; 1 case of $0 < s < 1$, respectively, while the remaining 16 cases are $s < 0$.
 This is a clear sign that PMO is generally resource-hungry as discussed in Section~\ref{sec:method}.